DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/4 Command Columns/30 Create a Column with Custom Buttons.md

 The following code shows how to add a command column with custom [buttons](/api-reference/_hidden/dxDataGridColumn/buttons '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/buttons/').
-Note that the editing column should be declared explicitly because a custom command column replaces it.
+Note that the edit column should be declared explicitly because a custom command column replaces it.

 ---
 ##### jQuery